JavierParada/hugo-documentation-theme/content/docs/chapter4/sdg13 storyline.md

 # Historical emissions

-Total net anthropogenic GHG emissions [FOOTNOTE 6] have continued to rise during the period 2010–2019, as have cumulative net CO2 emissions since 1850.
-Average annual GHG emissions during 2010-2019 were higher than in any previous decade, but the rate of growth between 2010 and 2019 was lower than that between 2000 and 2009.
+Total net anthropogenic greenhouse gas emissions have continued to rise during the period 2010–2019.
+Average annual greenhouse gas emissions during 2010-2019 were higher than in any previous decade.